This is how to sous vide chicken, beef or just about anything. Easy way to get started as a beginner when you’ve never done this before.

 - 3 quart zipper bags

-- This seasoning blend was used on the meat
+- Seasoning blend was used on the meat

 - Use this SousVide App on your phone